Olgun Şimşek

 Olgun Şimşek (born 1 June 1971) is a Turkish actor.

 Biography

 Olgun Şimşek was born in the village of Yenice in Büyükorhan, Bursa.
+His father is an Alevi Kurd from Bingöl; his mother is a Sunni Turkmen from Bursa.
 His father was a primary school teacher and his mother was a housewife.
 He graduated in theatre from the Istanbul University State Conservatory and began acting professionally in 1993.